maxsitt/insect-detect-docs/docs/software/programming.md

 The latest versions of the Python scripts are available in the [`insect-detect` GitHub repo](https://github.com/maxsitt/insect-detect).
-Download the whole repository and copy it to the `home/pi` folder of your Raspberry Pi, with simple Drag and drop in the VS Code remote window explorer.
+Download the whole repository and copy it to the `home/pi` folder of your Raspberry Pi, by simply dragging & dropping it into the VS Code remote window explorer.
+If you downloaded the repository manually and its foldername is `insect-detect-main`, change it to `insect-detect`.
 If you run into any problems, find a bug or something that could be optimized, please post an [issue](https://github.com/maxsitt/insect-detect/issues) at the GitHub repo.